mac-can/PCBUSB-Utilities/README.md

 PCAN-USB Pro FD devices are supported since version 0.10 of the PCBUSB library, but only the first channel (CAN1).

-## This and That

-Since version 0.5.3 macOS 11 or newer is required to run the PCBUSB utilities as Universal macOS Binary.
+### Licenses

-This repo contains only binaries files of the PCBUSB utilities.
+This repository contains two versions of the PCBUSB utilities that are licensed under different licences:

-### License
+- **Standalone Version**:
+  This version of the utilities does not require the PCBUSB library to be installed.
+  The utilities are offered in binary form only.
+  This version can be found in the folder `$(PROJROOT)/Binaries`.
+- **Open-source Version**:
+  This version links the PCBUSB library at runtime.
+  The PCBUSB library itself is not part of this work.
+  See folder `$(PROJROOT)/Utilities`.

+#### Licence for the Standalone Version

-The PCBUSB utilities are freeware without any warranty or support!
+This program is freeware without any warranty or support! \

-Please note the copyright and license agreement.
+Please note the copyright and license agreements.

+#### Licence for the Open-Source Version

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, see <https://www.gnu.org/licenses/>.

+Note:  The libPCBUSB is licensed under a freeware license without any warranty or support.
+The libPCBUSB is not part of this program.
+It can be downloaded from <https://www.mac-can.com/>.

 ### Trademarks